elusivecodes/fQuery/README.md

 Find the closest ancestor to each element (optionally matching a filter, and before a limit).

 - `nodes` is a query selector string, a *Node*, *NodeList*, *HTMLCollection* or an array of nodes.
-- `filter` is either a function that accepts a `node` argument, a query selector string, a *Node*, *NodeList*, *HTMLCollection* or an array of nodes that the nodes will be filtered by.
+- `filter` is either a function that accepts a `node` argument, a query selector string, a *Node*, *NodeList*, *HTMLCollection* or an array of nodes that the nodes will be filtered by, and will default to *false*.
-- `limit` is either a function that accepts a `node` argument, a query selector string, a *Node*, *NodeList*, *HTMLCollection* or an array of nodes that when matched will stop the search.
+- `limit` is either a function that accepts a `node` argument, a query selector string, a *Node*, *NodeList*, *HTMLCollection* or an array of nodes that when matched will stop the search, and will default to *false*.

 ```javascript
 const closest = dom.closest(nodes, filter, limit);